Effibot/pepper_virtual/README.md

 Forked from [here](https://github.com/awesomebytes/pepper_virtual).
 Massive thanks to [Sam Pfeiffer](https://github.com/awesomebytes) for doing the heavy lifting and addressing the mess that is Pepper's ROS simulation.

 Main contribution in this repo is a Dockerfile that streamlines the installation and fixes some missing steps (namely the installation of Pepper Meshes).
-Further, I hope to implement a complete SLAM + navigation stack in this repo, which is not the goal in the original repository.
+Further, in this repo, I've implemented the complete navigation stack for Pepper in ROS, meaning mapping (gmapping), localization (amcl) and path planning (move_base).